syncfusion-content/winui-docs/winui/Chart/SeriesTypes/ColumnandBar.md

 ## Bar

-Bar series is similar to column series, except for their orientation.
+Bar series is similar to column series, except the orientation.
 The following code example shows how to use [`BarSeries`](https://help.syncfusion.com/cr/WinUI/Syncfusion.UI.Xaml.Charts.BarSeries.html#).

 {% tabs %}